Current Post-Baccalaureate Students

 Started program in Fall 2024

 Dana graduated with a BA in Psychology & Social Behavior from the University of California, Irvine in 2017.
 Throughout her time there, she completed a field study internship at Women Helping Women and conducted a qualitative research study regarding racial profiling in retail settings.
 She then received her MSc in Applied Positive Psychology and Coaching Psychology at the University of East London (England) while working in Human Resources for Louis Vuitton, where she implemented a successful positive psychology wellness program for staff.
 Dana conducted a mixed methods research study regarding the effects of gratitude meditation during the Covid-19 pandemic for her master's thesis.
-As a post-bacc student, she is working as a research assistant in Dr. Tabibnia Rauch's TAB lab, researching the effects of awe, with the goal of applying for PhD programs in positive psychology.
+During her first year in the post-bacc program, she worked as a research assistant in Dr. Tabibnia Rauch's TAB lab, resulting in a poster presentation (about video clips that elicit awe) at the 2025 Undergraduate Research Opportunities Program conference at UC Irvine, and she has been completing courses such as Advanced Research Methods, Biological Psychology, Statistical Analysis in Social Ecology, and Stress Management.
+In addition, she served as a peer tutor for Dr. Zinger's Fall 2024 Human Sexuality course (for which she received the 2025 Outstanding Contribution to the School of Social Ecology Award), and she was awarded an $800 scholarship from the UCI Division of Continuing Education.
+Outside of UCI, Dana has been teaching Introduction to Psychology courses at Irvine Valley College.
+After completing our program, Dana plans to apply to PhD programs in positive psychology.

 Audrey Gaceta